hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 The chaincode is ready to be used after it is defined on a channel.
 If you did not request the execution of your chaincode's `Init` function, then the chaincode container will start after the first invoke.
-If you used `setInitRequired(true)` to request that the `Init` function be executed, then you need to invoke the `Init` before any other transactions can be executed.
+If you used `setInitRequired(true)` then you need to invoke with `is_init` set to `true` before any other transactions can be executed.

-The following code snippet below requests the execution of the `Init` function.
+The following code snippet below requests the initialization of your chaincode.
-Note that `is_init` needs to be set to `true` as part of the request, and the `Init` function must be called using `sendTransaction` rather than the "Invoke" method of your chaincode.
+Note that `is_init` needs to be set to `true` as part of the request, and the `Init` method will be called rather than the
+`Invoke` method of your chaincode.

 ```
 // initialize the chaincode